 Volume 39, no. 1 (2021) of Clues: A Journal of Detection—a theme issue on domestic noir guest edited by Eva Burke and Clare Clarke—has been published.
 The abstracts follow below.
 To order the issue or a subscription, contact McFarland.
-The ebook versions are not yet available; I will update this post once they are.

 Introduction: Domestic Noir

 EVA BURKE AND CLARE CLARKE (Trinity College Dublin)